 Warning: It Could be a Deal-Breaker (on Either Side)

-Be ready and firm from the start about what you are or aren’t willing to accept in salary, flexibility and other terms.
+Be ready and firm from the start about what you are or aren’t willing to accept in salary, job flexibility and other terms.

-If flexibility is so important that you ask directly as part of your negotiated work terms, are you ready to decline the job offer if those terms aren’t met?
+- If a flexible schedule is so important that you ask directly as part of your negotiated work terms, are you ready to decline the job offer if those terms aren’t met?

-Take a look at the big picture of your circumstances to determine how you should proceed with asking and negotiating.
+- Take a look at the big picture of your circumstances to determine how you should proceed with asking and negotiating.

-If that doesn’t happen, you may want to focus your job search efforts on employers and jobs that offer flexibility from the start.
+Otherwise, focus your job search efforts on employers and jobs that offer flexibility from the start.